qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 The progression of the data flow depends on the reception of the MAX_DATA and MAX_STREAM_DATA frames.
 Those frames SHOULD be duplicated on several or all ACTIVE sending uniflows.
-This would limit the head-of-line blocking issue due to the transmission of the frames over a slow or lossy network path.
+This helps to limit the head-of-line blocking issue due to the transmission of the frames over a slow or lossy network path.

 The sending path on which (MP_)ACK frames are sent impacts the peer.
 The (MP_)ACK frame is notably used to determine the latency of a combination of